NOAA-GFDL/MDTF-diagnostics/doc/sphinx/start_install.rst

 Running the package on the example_multicase POD with synthetic CMIP model data
 -------------------------------------------------------------------------------

-You are now ready to run the example_multicase POD on the synthetic CMIP data. which is saved at <*config_file_path*> as described in the previous section.
+You are now ready to run the example_multicase POD on the synthetic CMIP data that is saved at <*config_file_path*> as described in the previous section.
+Make sure to the modify the path entries in `diagnostic/example_multicase/esm_catalog_CMIP_synthetic_r1i1p1f1_gr1.csv`, and the "catalog_file" path in `diagnostic/example_multicase/esm_catalog_CMIP_synthetic_r1i1p1f1_gr1.json` to include the root directory locations on your file system.
+Full paths must be specified.

+Next, run

 .. code-block:: console